 - Prior malignancy active within the previous 3 years from date of BMA collection except for locally curable cancers that have been apparently cured, such as basal or squamous cell skin cancer, superficial bladder cancer, or carcinoma in situ of the prostate, cervix, or breast.

 - Subjects with symptomatic uncontrolled brain metastases requiring treatment with steroids or anti-seizure medications within 28 days prior to the BMA are excluded.
 However, participants with brain metastases that have been previously treated and are stable on subsequent scan(s) are allowed and subjects with untreated possible brain metastases that are new at the time of screening and are < 1 cm and asymptomatic are allowed.
+Subjects with asymptomatic untreated CNS disease may undergo BMA prior to treatment of such disease.

 - Infection requiring treatment with intravenous antibiotics, antifungal, or antiviral agents within 7 days prior to the BMA.